gem/oq-engine/doc/manual/oq-manual.rst

 of nested elements.

 A schematic representation of the elemental components of a logic tree structure is provided in Figure `2.2 <#glts>`__.
-A branch set identifies a collection of branches (i.e. individual branches) whose weights sum to 1.
+A *Branch* set identifies a collection of branches (i.e. individual branches) whose weights sum to 1.

 .. figure:: figures/hazard/GenericLogicTreeStructure.png
-   :alt: Generic Logic Tree structure as described in terms of branch sets, and individual branches.
+   :alt: Generic Logic Tree structure as described in terms of *Branch* sets, and individual branches.
    :name: glts
    :width: 95%

-   Generic Logic Tree structure as described in terms of branch sets, and individual branches.
+   Generic Logic Tree structure as described in terms of *Branch* sets, and individual branches.

 Logic trees as described in the nrml schema